blur-network/blur/README.md

     *Note*: If cmake can not find zmq.hpp file on OS X, installing `zmq.hpp` from https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

-* The resulting executables can be found in `build/release/bin`
+**The resulting executables can be found in:** `build/release/bin`

-* Add `PATH="$PATH:$HOME/blur/build/release/bin"` to `.profile`
+**Execute daemon with:**

-* Run BLUR with `blurd --detach`
+> ./blurd

-* If you cannot synchronize with the network, kill your daemon and do the following before restarting:
+**If you cannot synchronize with the network, kill your daemon and do the following before restarting:**

-> touch ~/.blur/blur.conf
+> touch ~/.blur-net/blurd.conf

-The above command will create a file titled "blur.conf" in your configuration folder (Linux)... append the following lines to that file:
+The above command will create a file titled "blurd.conf" in your configuration folder (Linux)... append the following lines to that file:

 > seed-node=45.76.29.176:14894
 > seed-node=144.202.62.30:14894